Capacity: 90,000 (all

 Seeing Wembley for the first time, you can't help but be impressed with the sheer quality of the place.
 From escalators to transport fans up to the top tier to the 'landscaped concourse, you can see that no expense has been spared.
 Although not the most generous of leg room that I have come across, it is still more than adequate and there is good height between rows.
 Add to this that there literally is not a bad seat in the house (even seats at the very top of the upper tier have excellent views) and with the roofs of the stadium being situated very close to the crowd, then a full house should generate an excellent atmosphere.
 The top tier (Level 5) is particularly steep, which may cause a few to be a bit short of breadth as they reach the top, but at least this angle ensures that the spectators are kept as close to the playing action as they possibly can be.

-so far built in this country are normally rather
+stadiums so far built in this country are normally

-drab affairs, with a combination of breeze blocks
+rather drab affairs, with a combination of breeze

-at Wembley it is different.
-For once someone has
+view, at Wembley it is different.
+For once someone

-had the vision to hide these ugly features, with
+has had the vision to hide these ugly features,

 giving a modern stylish look.
 Apparently there is